Tamar Burton

 • Addison Lee v Gascoigne [2018] ICR 1826: EAT dismissed the Respondent's appeal in gig economy case.
 Led by Peter Oldham KC.

-• Chandhok v Tirkey [2015] IRLR 195: The first case in the EAT to consider whether caste-based discrimination falls within the confines of s.9 Equality Act 2010.
+• Chandhok v Tirkey [2015] IRLR 195: the first case in the EAT to consider whether caste-based discrimination falls within the confines of s.
+9 Equality Act 2010.
 Junior to Chris Milsom.

 • Moultrie v Ministry of Justice [2015] IRLR 264: An EAT appeal concerning the pension entitlement of medical members in the First-Tier Tribunal and the meaning of the "same or broadly similar" test under the PTWR.
 Junior to Rachel Crasnow KC.